How Much Money Is My Car Accident Settlement Actually Worth?

 • How can I find out the exact amount that my claim is worth?

 • For serious injuries, the answer will depend more on having your claim negotiated by a professional.
-For really minor injuries, having an attorney might only get you an extra $3,000 or so; for a disability or shattered bones, an attorney can help you get tens of thousands in additional money than you can get on your own.
+For really minor injuries, having an experienced car accident lawyer might only get you an extra $3,000 or so; for a disability or shattered bones, an attorney can help you get tens of thousands in additional money than you can get on your own.

 In general, the best way to ensure that you get the entire amount of your claim is to do the following: